-Metal-on-Metal Hip Joint Replacement Failures
+Metal-on-Metal Hip Joint Replacement Failure

 Personal Injury Attorney Ed Kramer Wants to Help YOU!

 At least 500,000 Americans have had hip replacement surgery and may have metal on metal implants manufactured by companies like Johnson & Johnson, Stryker, Wright Medical Technology, Biomet and other manufacturers.
 The FDA has investigated and issued warnings about the possibility of failure of such devices.
+A hip joint replacement failure is more common that you may think.

 If you or someone you know are experiencing some of the hip replacement complications listed below, or if you already had your metal on metal hip implant replaced because of similar problems, we would like to speak with you to determine if you are due compensation for your injuries.